-- The Medical Delegate shall: (a) have ultimate authority on all medical matters. - (b) ensure that adequate facilities for medical examination, treatment and emergency care will be available at the venue(s) of the competition, training and Warm-up areas and that medical attention can be provided where athletes are accommodated. - (c) make examinations and provide medical certificates in accordance with Rule 142.4. - (d) have the power to order an athlete to withdraw before, or to immediately retire from an event during, competition.
+The Medical Delegate shall:

+- (a) have ultimate authority on all medical matters. - (b) ensure that adequate facilities for medical examination, treatment and emergency care will be available at the venue(s) of the competition, training and Warm-up areas and that medical attention can be provided where athletes are accommodated. - (c) make examinations and provide medical certificates in accordance with Rule 142.4. - (d) have the power to order an athlete to withdraw before, or to immediately retire from an event during, competition.

-Note (i): the powers under (c) and (d) above may be passed by the Medical Delegate (or where no Medical Delegate is appointed or available) to a medical doctor so designated by the Organisers who should normally be identified by an armband, vest or similar distinctive apparel.
+Note (i): The powers under (c) and (d) above may be passed by the Medical Delegate (or where no Medical Delegate is appointed or available) to a medical doctor so designated by the Organisers who should normally be identified by an armband, vest or similar distinctive apparel.

-Note (ii): any athlete withdrawn or retired from an event under (d) above shall be shown in the result as DNS and DNF respectively.
-Any athlete not complying with such an order shall be disqualified.
+Note (ii): Any athlete withdrawn or retired from a running or walking event under Rule 113(d) shall be shown in the result as DNS and DNF respectively.
+Any athlete not complying with such an order shall be disqualified from that event.